beabee-communityrm/telegram-bot/README.md

   migration between different versions of Deno.
 - Ensure you have Visual Studio Code installed with support for Deno.
 - Clone this repository and open it in VSCode.
-- VSCode will recognize the workspace configuration and load each project with its specific settings and dependencies.
+- Open the `telegram-bot-deno.code-workspace` workspace file in VSCode to work on the projects written with Deno.
+- Open the `telegram-bot-node.code-workspace` workspace file in VSCode to work on the projects written with Node.js.

+| Note: At the moment it is not working to mix Node.js and Deno workspaces.
+See issues: [#1](https://github.com/denoland/vscode_deno/issues/787) and [#2](https://github.com/denoland/vscode_deno/issues/488).

 For detailed information on working with multi-root workspaces in Visual Studio Code, refer to the